 In the Middle Ages, the town was an important hub for culture and education in Europe.
 In later years, St. Gallen’s art, particularly its embroideries, gained the town brought international recognition and allowed the town to prosper.

 Now, St. Gallen is regarded as a university town that focuses on economic sciences.
-Culture and performance art thrives in this town as well.
-Located between Lake Constance and Appenzellerland enjoys the company of the three close neighbors: Germany, Austria, and Liechtenstein.
+Culture and performance art thrive in this town as well.
+Located between Lake Constance and Appenzellerland enjoys the company of three close neighbors: Germany, Austria, and Liechtenstein.
 Visitors can enjoy many trails, hikes, and easy excursions across national borders.

 St. Gallen may be small, but this compact metropolis offers an extraordinary experience with culture, arts, history, and nature.